 - Adjustable sensitivity and thresholding

-- Functions C callable
+- Functions are C callable